 - Fixed Amount – sets the commission to a specific dollar amount, also defined in the Override Detail field.

-- SPIFF – a Spiff is a dollar amount paid, typically by a manufacturer, for the sale of a specific product.
+- SPIFF – a Spiff is a dollar amount paid, typically by a manufacturer, to sell a specific product.
 Enter the amount of the SPIFF paid to the salesperson on the sale of this item.

 - SPIFF Expiration 0 this is a memo field where you can enter the time frame that this spiff is good until.
 This is a reference only and does not actually curtail the spiff once a date is achieved.

-Note: In order to make modifications to this tab, your system administrator will have to provide you with Edit permissions.
+Note: To make modifications to this tab, your system administrator will have to provide you with Edit permissions.

-This tab reflects the details of the Product Manager for each individual part.
+This tab reflects the details of the Product Manager for each part.

-On Order – a number here indicates the quantity of this item that is listed on a Purchase Order.
+On Order – a number here indicates the quantity of this item listed on a Purchase Order.

 Delivered – the number in this column reflects the quantity that has physically been delivered to the customer, typically by a technician or project manager.